 Fire hoses are not to be used for any purpose other than for the fighting of fires.
 This is an authority requirement and any misuse of fire hoses may result in a fine of up to $5,000

-A Material Safety Data Sheet (MSDS) for all hazardous substances must be available upon request by a GCCM staff member.
-All users must be familiar with, and understand the first aid and control measures required.
+A Safety Data Sheet (SDS) for all hazardous chemicals and dangerous goods must be available upon request by a GCCM staff member.
+All users must be familiar with and understand the first aid and control measures required to manage the risks associated with the storage and use of hazardous chemicals and dangerous goods.

 Adequate fire protection must be provided.
 A suitable fire extinguisher must be securely attached to each electric or oxyacetylene or Oxy-LPG welding plant brought on site.
 Welding operations must be screened to protect all personnel against flashes.
 All gas cylinders, including propane, must be restrained i.e. in a trolley.
 A Hot Work Permit must be completed prior to any welding commencing.
 Flash-back arrestors must also be fitted to each hose end.